Zachhaaa/console_chess/README.md

 To compile this project and try it out for yourself make sure you have the GNU gcc compiler installed.

-There are few ways to install it, but I use msys2: https://www.msys2.org/
+There are few ways to compile it, but I use msys2: https://www.msys2.org/

 go to the command prompt and navigate to the folder where the downloaded repository is located using the cd command.